lcoq/ember-validations/README.md

 This library is inspired by the validations of the Ruby gem `ActiveRecord`.

+#### Is it "Production Ready"?

+No. The development has just started.

+#### Getting ember-validations

+Currently you must build ember-validations yourself.
+Clone the repository, run `bundle` then `rake dist`.
+You'll find ember-validations.js in the `dist` directory.

+#### Roadmap

+* Handle nested object validations
+* One-property validation
+* Automatic validation option

 ## Validations

 Use validations to check the properties validity on an object.